revolut-engineering/revolut-checkout-example/card-field-example/README.md

 ### 1. Set up a public URL for your localhost

-1. Install [ngrok](https://www.npmjs.com/package/ngrok) or any similar tool to obtain a public URL of your local applciation:
+1. Install [ngrok](https://www.npmjs.com/package/ngrok) or any similar tool to obtain a public URL of your local application:

   ```sh
   npm install ngrok -g